cilium/cilium/Documentation/helm-values.rst

      - string
      - ``""``
    * - encryption.keyFile
      - Deprecated in favor of encryption.ipsec.keyFile.
+To be removed in 1.15.
 Name of the key file inside the Kubernetes secret configured via secretName.
 This option is only effective when encryption.type is set to ipsec.
      - string
      - ``"keys"``
    * - encryption.mountPath
      - Deprecated in favor of encryption.ipsec.mountPath.
+To be removed in 1.15.
 Path to mount the secret inside the Cilium pod.
 This option is only effective when encryption.type is set to ipsec.
      - string
      - ``"/etc/ipsec"``
    * - encryption.nodeEncryption